 Value functions in DOCX templates

-You can use functions to add complex logic to values rendered in your templates.
-Functions are tools for formatting, math operations, and manipulating lists and strings.
+You can use functions to transform values rendered in your templates.
+Functions help you format dates and numbers, work with arrays, and modify strings.

 format

-It formats a tag value.
+This function formats a token value.
 You can use it with or without parameters:

-• format - if encountered on date value it will format it as short date string.
+• format formats a date value as a short date string.

-• format(val) - formats current value using specified format string.
-For example, you can use N2 for a numbers with two decimals.
+• format(val) formats the current value using the specified format string.
+For example, use N2 for a number with two decimal places.

-• format(val, locale) - formats current value using specified format string and Locale.
-For example, you can use format(C, fr-FR) to apply a specific currency to the tag.
+• format(val, locale) formats the current value using the specified format string and locale.
+For example, use format(C, fr-FR) to apply French currency formatting.

-It uses standard format strings and supports different Locales.
-For example, you can place tags with different locales in a docx template
+This function uses standard format strings and supports different locales.
+For example, you can place tokens with different locales in a DOCX template:

 • {{num1|format(C, en-US)}}